 Working while collecting benefits: Clients who collect benefits before FRA and continue to work will be subject to an annual earnings test.
 The result may be that some or all of their benefits are withheld.
-In its basic form, the earnings test allows individuals to earn up to $15,480 (in 2014) before the SSA starts to withhold $1 of benefits for every $2 above $15,120.
+In its basic form, the earnings test allows individuals to earn up to $15,720 (in 2015 AND 2016) before the SSA starts to withhold $1 of benefits for every $2 above $15,720.
 There is a different test applied in the year the individual reaches FRA and in the first year of collection.
 All forms of the test apply to earned income only.

 Collecting a pension: Pensions from work where your client did not pay into the SS system (i.e., government pensions) can reduce his or her individual benefits due to the Windfall Elimination Provision (WEP).
 This reduction will not be reflected on your client’s SS statement.
 For an accurate estimate of your client’s SS benefits, use the SSA’s WEP Calculator.